-Instead, enjoy this early spring wildflower, knowing that it is among the first of many other spring ephemeral flowers soon to appear in our rich, dark woods, a true Harbinger of Spring.
+Instead, enjoy this early spring wildflower, knowing that it is among the first of many other spring ephemeral flowers soon to appear in our rich, dark, often moist, woods, a true Harbinger of Spring.

 |Harbinger of Spring is one of the first flowers available to early pollinators like this solitary bee.|